Philip Phillips (lawyer): Civil War

 Phillips declined reelection to U.S. House, but remained at Washington, and continued his legal practice there.
 When the Civil War began he, being a Unionist, attempted to remain.
-However, his wife, Eugenia, was quite obviously a Southern sympathizer, and allegedly a Confederate spy.
+However, his wife, Eugenia, was quite obviously a Southern sympathizer and Confederate spy, of which she boasted in family papers.
 In August 1861, U.S. soldiers entered his house, confiscated his papers, arrested his wife and older daughters, and imprisoned them at the home of Mrs. Rose Greenhow.
 Fortunately, he had previously secured the friendship of Edwin M. Stanton, later Secretary of War, who, aided by other prominent Union leaders, arranged for their parole and transportation to the South.
 After a harrowing trip and a supposed delivery of information to President Jefferson Davis and other Confederate leaders in Richmond, Virginia, they passed on to Savannah, Georgia and ultimately to the expected safety of New Orleans, Louisiana.

 Within a few months, New Orleans was captured by Admiral David Farragut and General Benjamin Butler.
-Soon his wife, Eugenia, accused of failing to show proper respect to a soldier's passing funeral cortege, was arrested again and sent to a prison on Ship Island for three months.
+Soon his wife, Eugenia, who laughed at and mocked a Union soldier's funeral cortege, was arrested again and treated as a repeat offender, sent to a prison on Ship Island for three months.
 Upon her release in October 1862, again securing permission to leave Union-held territory, the family purchased a small house at LaGrange, Georgia where they lived for the remainder of the war.

 After the war Phillips resumed his law practice, first in New Orleans and finally in 1867, after the Supreme Court voided the Test Oath of 1862, in Washington, D.C..
 There he gradually became one of the leaders of the Bar, drawing most of his clients from the South.
 He generally practiced as a lawyer's lawyer, almost entirely before the U.S. Supreme Court, and appeared in over 400 cases.